axelf4/hotfuzz/README.md

 ```

 and place the resulting shared library somewhere in `load-path`.
+It will be automatically picked up,
+or you may evaluate `(require 'hotfuzz-module)`
+if hotfuzz has already been loaded.

 Unlike the Lisp implementation,
 the dynamic module uses an unstable sorting algorithm.

+> [!NOTE]
+> Dynamic modules are unable to access invalid Unicode strings.
+>
+> [Consult] appends invisible so-called *tofus* to disambiguate
+> completions and encode line numbers.
+Problematically, characters
+> outside the Unicode range, unlikely to be matched by a search
+> string, are used.
+Using e.g. the Supplementary Private Use Area-B
+> instead circumvents the encoding issues:
+> ```elisp
+> (setq consult--tofu-char #x100000
+>       consult--tofu-range #x00fffe)
+> ```

 ## Related projects